-This variability and unpredictability could also result in our failing to meet the expectations of industry or financial analysts or investors for any period.
+We have historically provided guidance related to our annual revenue, non-GAAP gross margin, non-GAAP operating expense, and free cash flow.
+The variability and unpredictability could result in our failing to meet the expectations of industry or financial analysts or investors for any period.
 If our revenue or operating results fall below the expectations of analysts or investors or below any guidance we may provide, or if the guidance we provide is below the expectations of analysts or investors, the price of our common stock could decline substantially.
 Such a stock price decline could occur even when we have met any previously publicly stated guidance we may provide.